cnjoku1/Azure_IAM_Project-/README.md

 ## 🧰 Tools Used
 - Microsoft Entra ID (Azure AD)
 - Microsoft Excel
-- PowerShell (conceptual for automation)
+- PowerShell (Conceptual for Automation)

 ---

 ## 🏁 Summary
 This hands-on simulation was fully completed using a **free-tier Azure account** to demonstrate how IAM controls connect to real compliance frameworks — proving that **effective identity governance can be measurable, auditable, and business-aligned**.

----